-12 Stock option plan
+12 Stock Option Plan

-Under the stock option plan put in place in May 2017, and modified in February 2024, for a fixed options plan up to 20%, the members of the Board of Directors can attribute stock options allowing the directors, executives, employees, and consultants of the Company to acquire shares of the Company.
+Under the Stock Option Plan put in place in May 2017, and modified in February 2024, for a fixed options plan up to 20%, the members of the Board of Directors can attribute stock options allowing the directors, executives, employees and consultants of the Company to acquire shares of the Company.

-The maximum number of options that may be granted under this plan is equal to a maximum of 20% of the number of subordinate voting shares outstanding as of January 9, 2024, or 29,346,106 options to purchase actions.
-If a stock option granted under the Stock Option Plan is canceled, terminated, expired, abandoned or forfeited for any reason in accordance with the terms of the Stock Option plan without having been exercised, the unexercised shares in question will again be available for the purposes of the Stock Option Plan.
+The maximum number of options that may be granted under the Stock Option Plan is equal to a maximum of 20% of the number of subordinate voting shares outstanding as at January 9, 2024, or 29,346,106 options to purchase actions.
+If a stock option granted under the Stock Option Plan is canceled, terminated, expired, abandoned or forfeited for any reason in accordance with the terms of the Stock Option Plan without having been exercised, the unexercised shares in question will again be available for the purposes of the Stock Option Plan.

-No stock purchase option may be granted to an eligible participant in the plan if the shares covered by this grant added to those covered by the options already granted, combined with all the shares reserved for all other equity compensation mechanisms of the Company, exceed 10% of the total shares of the Company issued and in circulation, this number being calculated on the date of grant of stock options, for a period of twelve (12) months, under subject to the Company obtaining disinterested shareholder approval in accordance with the policies of the Exchange.
+No stock purchase option may be granted to an eligible participant in the Stock Option Plan if the shares covered by this grant added to those covered by the options already granted, combined with all the shares reserved for all other equity compensation mechanisms of the Company, exceed 10% of the total shares of the Company issued and in circulation, this number being calculated on the date of grant of stock options, for a period of twelve (12) months, subject to the Company obtaining disinterested shareholder approval in accordance with the policies of the exchange.

-The options granted under the plan cannot exceed a duration of 10 years and must be granted at the price and on the conditions that the administrators deem necessary in order to achieve the objective of the plan, in accordance with the applicable regulations.
+The options granted under the Stock Option Plan cannot exceed a duration of ten years and must be granted at the price and under the conditions that the administrators deem necessary in order to achieve the objective of the Stock Option Plan, in accordance with the applicable regulations.
 The exercise price of the option cannot be lower than the market price.

-During the year, the Company granted 7,400,221 stock options to consultants and directors, employees and members of the management.
-These options can be exercised at a price ranging from \$0.125 to \$0.21 for a period of 10 years from the date of grant.
+During the year, the Company granted 7,400,221 stock options to consultants and directors, employees and members of management.
+These options can be exercised at a price ranging from \$0.125 to \$0.21 for a period of ten years from the date of grant.
 Of these stock options, 7,200,221 are exercisable on the grant date.